Top It Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Commitment to getting started on new projects
+• - Demonstrated commitment to completing projects

 What the interviewer is looking for: